Ohio State vs. UCLA Women's Basketball Predictions & Picks - December 18

 Ohio State Schedule Analysis

-- On December 10 against the Penn State Lady Lions, who rank inside the top 50 (No. 36) in our computer rankings, the Buckeyes secured their signature win of the season, a 94-84 victory at home.
+- Against the Penn State Lady Lions, a top 50 team in our computer rankings, the Buckeyes captured their best win of the season on December 10, a 94-84 home victory.

-- Ohio State has four wins versus Quadrant 2 teams, the most in the nation.
+- Ohio State has four wins over Quadrant 2 teams, the most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!